Knowledge Center - Dates and Deadlines

 Dinner & Dialogue, 2022.
 Photo courtesy of Richard Badillo

-The Graduate and Professional School (Grad School) and the Graduate and Professional Student Government (GPSG) annually host Graduate Community of Scholars programming to bring our community together in recognition and celebration of the invaluable contributions, impact and value of graduate and professional students at Texas A&M. Graduate Community of Scholars (GCoS) events take place each spring during or around Graduate and Professional Student Appreciation Week (typically the first week of April).
+The Graduate and Professional School and the Graduate and Professional Student Government (GPSG) annually host Graduate Community of Scholars programming to bring our community together in recognition and celebration of the invaluable contributions, impact and value of graduate and professional students at Texas A&M. Graduate Community of Scholars (GCoS) events take place each spring during or around Graduate and Professional Student Appreciation Week.
+This year, events will take place the week of April 7-11.

 Each year, GCoS centers on a theme that we feel is important to -- and resonates with -- the graduate and professional community.
-Our theme this year, Outspoken: Leading with Our Aggie Voices, focuses on the Aggie core value of leadership.
+Our theme this year, Excellence Around the World, focuses on the Aggie Core Value of Excellence.
+At Texas A&M University, we are committed to a unique set of core values.
+One of these values, excellence, reflects our dedication to delivering results and outcomes that exceed expectations, building a better future for Texas, our nation and the world.

-For this year's Graduate Community of Scholars events, we want to encourage this kind of leadership and honor Aggie graduate and professional students who exemplify it.
+For this year's Graduate Community of Scholars events, we want to encourage this kind of excellence and honor those Aggie graduate and professional students who exemplify it.

 Events

-We're excited to announce and host a slate of events during and around National Graduate and Professional Student Appreciation Week (April 3-7).
+We're excited to announce and host a slate of events during and around National Graduate and Professional Student Appreciation Week (April 7-11).
+Register early!
+Some events have capacity or are first come, first served.

 Breakfast Tacos